Sumedh31/westwingwditests/README.md

 .test/pageobjects/* contains the elements stored in page object format

 # Run Test
-To run the test execute following commands
+To run the test execute download the repo and execute following commands
-Download the Repo

 ```docker
 cd westwingwditests